 - Print the final variable with the echo command.

-You can calculate the multiplication of two variables using arithmetic expansion $(..), let command, or expr command.
+You can multiply two variables using arithmetic expansion $(..), let command, or expr command.
 The syntax of these approaches is given below:

 - Using Arithmetic Expansion